 The history of a bike has come a long way ever since the first running machine hit the German roads in 1817.
 Pedals have been added.
 The drive chain is now integrated with the “derailleur” gearing system.

 And before you realized it, it has turned electric, evolving into a beautiful machine with endless possibilities.
 E-bikes make the whole cycling experience even more awesome.
 A part of the fun lies in the speed of the electric bike.
-Which leads to the question, how fast can an electric bike go?
-Of course, we can’t say that sky’s the limit with it!
-We are not talking about MotoGP or Formula One here.

 Before you decide on the type of bike to take for your next ride, it’s important to know how fast your e-bike can go.
 Let’s try to keep it green and simple.